-How is this outline structured?
+How is Infinity in a Drop structured?

 author: Matthijs Cornelissen

-Parts One, Two and Three give the Theoretical Foundation of Indian Psychology.
+Parts One, Two and Three give the theoretical foundation of Indian Psychology.
 They deal with three very basic questions we can expect psychology to answer:

 - Who is the other?
 What about the other people in my life?
 The groups in which I'm a member and those in which I'm not?
 How do I relate to others, to work, to this wonderful world we live in, and to God?
 Is there free will?
 What drives me and what is right action?

 Part Four — Working with oneself deals with the methods, the basic "technology of consciousness", that can help us to change, to become less ego-centric, more detached and more committed, more loving, more happy, more understanding, perhaps even more wise.
 And it does this right from the level of "making life a little more bearable", via "liberation" and "enlightenment" to the complete "transformation" that is the ultimate aim of integral yoga.
-As such it takes some of the questions first touched upon in parts One to Three to a deeper level.
+As such it takes some of the questions first touched upon in Parts One, Two and Three to a deeper level.
 It tries to help find answers to questions like: Why am I here?
 Do I have a soul?
 Is there life after death?
 What is the purpose of life?
 What is my role in this huge universe?
 One could look at it as a professional, expert variety of the "self-help" books one finds in a railway station book-shop.
 But it is much more than that.
 Indian psychology is essentially about consciousness and its main method of enquiry is rigorous subjectivity.
 In this approach our own nature is our primary "inner instrument" of knowledge, or antaḥkaraṇa.
-And so, the purification and transformation of our nature discussed in this part of the text are not only meant to improve our social functioning or increase our subjective well-being; they are also meant to drastically improve its capacity as the "instrument of choice" for in depth psychological enquiry.
+And so, the purification and transformation of our nature discussed in this part of the text are not only meant to improve our social functioning or increase our subjective well-being; they are also meant to drastically improve its capacity as the "instrument of choice" for in-depth psychological enquiry.
 As such there is no real equivalent for what is offered in this part of the text in mainstream psychology: it is to quite an extent different in underlying theory, methods used, and even in its aims and objectives.